frfn/typescript-basics/Notes/TS Notes.md

         - `-n` to set the name
         - `-c` to set the color
         - `-k` to kill if one of the processes fail!
-        - no spaces between arguments
+        - no spaces between arguments for names | colors
         - to use: `npx concurrently -k -n TSC,NODEMON -c yellow,green "tsc -w" "nodemon -w dist -q dist/index.js"`